alfalfa79/LOL-analysis/README.md

 I will be focusing on answering the central question: **How effective is KDA as a measure of player and team performance in-game?**.
 While KDA itself is a good baseline metric, with other factors such as skill of an overall league, and other metrics of performance such as dpm, KDA's effectivenss as a metric might not capture all factors that could lead to a team winning/losing.
 In conjunction with the predictive model used, insights gained can be used to optimize team strategy and decision making, leading to consistent and positive performance across games.

 ### Column Overview
 The dataset contains information spanning various game matches within the 2024 year.
-In this dataset specifically, n amount of rows.
+In this dataset specifically, it contains 117648 amount of rows and 163 columns.
 The most relevant columns featured for my data analysis are explained below:

 | **Column**      | **Description** |
 | ----------- | ----------- |